speedyturkey/porthole/README.md

 #### Prerequisites

-You must have first installed Python 3.5 or higher.
+You must have first installed Python 3.6 or higher.
 It is recommended but not required to use an environment/package manager such as Anaconda.
 For more information, see the "Install Conda" section below.
 At the very least, if you are using a Mac, please do NOT use the "system" Python.

-You must also have access to a compatible database (at time of writing, this includes MySQL, PostgreSQL and SQLite) and have CRUD privileges.
+You must also have access to a compatible database.
+This includes MySQL, PostgreSQL, Microsoft SQL Server, and SQLite).
+In order to take full advantage of Porthole's functionality, you will need to have CRUD privileges.
 See "Step 3 - Create database tables" below for more information.

+Porthole is designed primarily for Linux and Mac.
+If you are using Windows, it is recommended that you enable and use Windows Subsystem for Linux (WSL).

 ### Step 1 - Install Porthole

-Use pip to install Porthole from your command prompt or terminal window:
+Use pip to install Porthole from your command prompt or terminal:

 `pip install porthole`